UK Council for Psychotherapy

 Dying is easy, it's living that scares me to death.
 Annie Lennox

 Psychological Wellbeing, Psychological Health, Psychological Resilience, Mental Wellbeing, Mental Resilience Wellbeing is connected to yet not the same as physical health.
 Our wellbeing, similar to grace, can be viewed as a natural state of our (often repressed, suppressed) inner child.
-We could also view our psychological wellbeing, psychological health as looking after, responding to different aspects of us by taking care of our physical well-being, vitality, moving our body and quality of sleep, our emotional well-being (including allowing, expressing, tolerating so called negative emotions, understanding that disappointments happen and will be overcome, our ability to have fun, be playful), our sexual well-being, our spiritual well-being and the wellbeing of others.
+We could also view our psychological wellbeing, psychological health as our inner equilibrium - looking after, responding to different aspects of us by taking care of our physical well-being, vitality, moving our body and quality of sleep, our emotional well-being (including allowing, expressing, tolerating so called negative emotions, understanding that disappointments happen and will be overcome, our ability to have fun, be playful), our sexual well-being, our spiritual well-being and the wellbeing of others.
 (Others' approval, attention, can also support our wellbeing.)
 How we think & what we believe alongside being in touch with our free will also influences our psychological wellbeing (we may for example be searching for the secret to feel OK only to realise there may not be one).
 Witnessing kindness and being kind boosts our wellbeing.
 The therapy may include exploring our own sense of being, our health (including the relationship between our body, feelings, mind) and the totality of who we are alongside our incongruences, e.g. any dissonance between our perception of the world around us and the reality of its intentions.
 Alongside our emotional resilience the counselling for psychological resilience explores what personally supports our sense of wellbeing, what helps us feel stillness, content and carefree, in the moment, what small steps we can take to boost our spirits.
 (See also Peace Of Mind, Stilling Our Mind, Contentment, Inner Peace, Internal Calmness - What May Help) And the therapy also explores our psychological resilience.
 This psychological resilience we have is our personal power and inner strength, which allows us to rise above difficulties & respond to them, be motivated to grow and strengthened by these challenges which supports our esteem and sense of independence.
 (See also Internal Resilience)

 Just remember this: no one can keep you from the second half of your life, except yourself.
 Nothing can inhibit your second journey, except your own lack of courage, patience and imagination.
 Your second journey is all yours to walk or to avoid.
 My conviction is that some falling apart on the first journey is necessary for this to happen, so do not waste a moment of time lamenting poor parenting, lost job, failed relationship, physical handicap, gender identity, economic poverty, or even the tragedy of any kind of abuse.
 Pain is part of the deal.
 If you don't walk into the second half of your own life, it is you, who do not want it.
 Richard Rohr